acemod/ACE3/docs/wiki/feature/arsenal.md

 - An other setting to invert horizontal camera controls.
 - Settings to disable the "Default loadouts" and "Public loadouts" tabs.
 - Custom sub item categories for misc items
+- Items can be saved as favorites to filter for your preferences.

 <sup>*</sup> Items not currently available in ACE Arsenal but in the unit's inventory, unique items will be omitted when loading loadouts and they can only be removed from containers.